 Mona, by Argentinian author Pola Oloixarac, reads almost like a film.
 The book pokes fun at the literary in-crowd, is both feminist and violent, and at times deeply weird...
 Festival programmer and film editor Gerlinda Heywegen did a deep dive into Mona and sought out film clips that connect, challenge and clash.
-By watching and discussing these clips with Oloixarac, the funny, cynical universe of protagonist Mona comes to life.
-Is this at all comfortable?
+By watching and discussing these clips with Oloixarac, the funny, cynical universe of protagonist Mona came to life.
+Was this at all comfortable?
 Not likely!
-But certainly it will be exciting.
-Come to PIP and get to know Mona in word and image!
+But certainly it was exciting.
+Did you come to PIP then you got to know Mona in word and image!

 Magnificent literary nightmares from Latin America - with Pola Oloixarac, Agustina Bazterrica, Yentl van Stokkum & Elfie Tromp (moderator)

 Dreamy jungle villages, the mysterious mazes of Borges and the tender poetry of Pablo Neruda - that is how we know "traditional" Latin-American literature.
 But in recent years a new generation of (primarily) female writers has emerged that requires a different, darker imagery to describe its (political) realities.
 In the new, encroaching magic realism of these authors, you won't find dreamy mazes but ghosts, voodoo, blood and horror.
 Gothic and horror elements are used by these writeres to strengthen stories and drag readers into the depths.
 What does this genre offer writers, and how does it affect readers?